jacklee981229/jacklee981229/README.md

 ### Hi there 👋
 Welcome to Jack's Repository.

-- 🔭 I'm currently working on [jacklee981229.github.io](https://jacklee981229.github.io/).
+- 🔭 I have a blogging website [jacklee981229.github.io](https://jacklee981229.github.io/).
 - 🌱 I’m currently learning blogging and website creation.
-- 🔭 I'm currently working with DotNet window-based application.
+- ⚡ I’m currently working in Squarebox Technology.
-- ⚡ I'm looking into web and mobile developing.
+- 💬 I have working experience on C# .Net Framework, ReactJS, NodeJS, Flutter, MySQL.

 <!--
 **jacklee981229/jacklee981229** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.